pmoreno-rodriguez/grav-theme-future2021/README.md

 # Future plans

-- ~~Translations English - Spanish for administration and front-end~~
 - Custom templates for Login plugin (login form, forgot form, etc.)
-- Improve the portfolio template with Glightbox JS features.
 - Create a Flex Directory for authors and avatars.